 Without having read anything, the person checking out your content, has already been put in a certain state of mind, because we respond emotionally to experiences, and our emotions are controlled by visual input to a much greater extent than written input.
 Actually 70% of the receptors in the brain are visual!

 Sorry for playing another trick on your brain, but the image you just experienced does not move at all.
-It is not a gif, but a simple jpg – it is your mind doing the movement, and if you do not believe me, try to download the image and see for yourself.
+It is not a gif, but a simple jpg – it is your mind doing the movement, and if you do not believe me, download the image and see for yourself.

 Visuals are processed 600.000 times faster than text